-The abbreviations on the map refer to: NT Northern Territories, WA Western Australia, SA South Australia, QLD Queensland, NSW New South Wales and TAS Tasmania.
+The abbreviations on the map refer to: NT Northern Territory, WA Western Australia, SA South Australia, QLD Queensland, NSW New South Wales, TAS Tasmania and VIC Victoria.

 Disclaimer and Safety Warning: The results of this page may be in error, The latitude and longitude are not intended for the blind navigation of aircraft, ship or other vehicle purposes.
 Dish pointing angles may be wrong.
 Magnetic azimuth bearings are approximate and are not available in the the polar regions.
 Use is entirely at your own risk.
 Apply common sense and don't believe every number that comes out of a computer system.
 Take care with satellite dish pointing to not injure others by dropping tools or hurting yourself by falling down.
 Latitude and longitude may not be accurate.
 Use GPS as an alternative.

-Please report any copyright infringements to firstname.lastname@example.org , also feedback on technical errors or updates to satellite names and orbit location with this page. email@example.com Many thanks to those who have contributed.
+Please tell me feedback on technical errors or updates to satellite names and orbit location with this page. email@example.com Many thanks to those who have contributed.